Future-proofing payments in the insurance industry

 Incorporating real-time payments into the insurance sector is about more than just compliance—it’s about delivering superior value to both customers and insurers.

-Adopting real-time payment solutions like PayID enables insurers to deliver rapid claims payouts, directly addressing a key pain point for customers like delays in receiving funds when they need them most.
+Adopting real-time payment solutions enables insurers to deliver rapid claims payouts, directly addressing a key pain point for customers like delays in receiving funds when they need them most.
 By eliminating the inefficiencies of traditional payment systems, these solutions ensure that claim settlements are processed instantly, reducing the stress and uncertainty customers often face during critical moments.

 Beyond improving customer satisfaction, this capability enhances trust and loyalty, while also driving business growth by streamlining the payment experience and reducing drop-offs in the claims process.